icpac-igad/wms-animator/README.md

 - parameter
     - name - the dynamic parameter name, usually time
     - values - a list of the different time values, usually in UTC format.
 This will be ordered from earliest to latest
 - title - title for the animation.
-For example if you are animating a cyclone, this can the the name of the cyclone as in example above
+For example if you are animating a cyclone, this can be the name of the cyclone as in example above
-- attribution - map attribution caption, usually the source of the imagery
+- attribution - map attributions, usually the source of the data

-This sample configuration will give you an output similar to the sample shown above.
+This sample configuration will give you an output similar to the example shown above.